StiglCZ/engine/readme.md

 ### Why does this project use partialy python?

 Sadly, blender only supports extensions made in python.
 If they ever release better variant, I will make sure to update this repo, if I will still be maintaining it that time.<br>
-Tho if you see this in a tar archive and the repo is long gone, I am propably not maintaining it anymore
+Tho if you see this in a tar archive and the repo is long gone, I am propably not maintaining it anymore<br>